cybertec-postgresql/pgwatch/docs/concept/components.md

 The metrics collector, written in Go, is the only mandatory and most critical component of the whole solution.
-The main task of the pgwatch collector / daemon is pretty simple - reading the configuration and metric defintions, fetching the metrics from the configured databases using the configured connection info and finally storing the metrics to some other database, or just exposing them over a port for scraping in case of Prometheus mode.
+The main task of the pgwatch collector / daemon is pretty simple - reading the configuration and metric definitions, fetching the metrics from the configured databases using the configured connection info and finally storing the metric measurements to some other database, or just exposing them over a port for scraping in case of Prometheus mode.

 ## Configuration

-The configuration says which databases, how often and with which metrics (SQL-s queries) are to be gathered.
-There are 3 options to store the
+The configuration says which databases, how often and with which metrics (SQL queries) are to be gathered.
+There are 2 options to store the
 configuration:

-- A PostgreSQL database holding a simple schema with 5 tables;
+- A PostgreSQL database holding a simple schema with 5 tables.
-- File based approach - YAML config file.
+- File based approach - YAML config file(s).

 ## Measurements storage